juanantonio284/notes_on_writing/miscellaneous/peer_review_rubric.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Basic Description of the Tool

-A sort of grid/checklist that—although it could be printed on paper—should be conceived as an online form/tool with controlled fields, dropdown menus, sorting capabilities, etc.
+A sort of grid/checklist that should be conceived as an online form/tool with controlled fields, dropdown menus, sorting capabilities, etc.

 **To critics:**